andi991/belajar_api_andi_surya_edited/README.md

 # belajarapiandisuryanew

-a simple CRUD API app with flutteri
+a simple CRUD API app with flutter

 if flutter http pakage does not exist in android studio please reffer to this link https://stackoverflow.com/questions/53744989/flutter-http-package-does-not-exist